cloudant/sync-android/README.md

 ## Tested Platforms

-The library is Reguarly tested on the following platforms:
+The library is regularly tested on the following platforms:

 Android (via emulator):